streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 **6. QUESTION:**

 - 'output'
   <i>how to show the directories and files that get produced, is the logging to the terminal sufficient?
-The Google style guide restricts using screeshots so that limits using a screen capture of the directories and files that get produced.
-Should we decribe the output somehow?
+The Google style guide restricts using screenshots so that limits using a screen capture of the directories and files that get produced.
+Should we describe the output somehow?
 Please advise.</i>
 - 'inspect'
   <i>I need input for this, not sure what it is.
   </i>